Best Things to Do at the North Rim of the Grand Canyon

 • Time to hike: ~1 hour

-North Rim Scenic Drive
+Cruise the North Rim Scenic Drive

-The Scenic Drive is 23-miles to the Cape Royal lookout point from the Visitor Center.
+The Scenic Drive is 23 miles to the Cape Royal lookout point from the Visitor Center.
 It takes roughly an hour each way.

-How to Get to the North Rim
+How To Get to the North Rim

 From Jacob Lake, in Northern Arizona, on Highway 67, head south 30 miles.
 You eventually meet the North Rim Entrance Fee Station.